Spring 2019 Sport League is here!

 It's OK for you to have climbed/rehearsed a route before arriving at the gym on league night, but to get the points for a route on league night you must send it cleanly, bottom to top without hanging on the rope.
 If you fall, then your belayer must lower you to the ground before starting again for it to count.

 Each week all of the rope routes in the gym are available for you to climb and achieve points.
-If you received points for a route one week, then you are allowed to receive points for that same route a subsequent week, but only 2 times for any specific route.
-Each week the setters will remove some routes and put up new ones so you should always have enough new routes at or above your target grade.
+If you received points for a route one week, then you are allowed to receive points for that same route a subsequent week, but that's it -- no single route may be counted more than twice during the league, and no more than once per week.
+Each week the setters will remove some routes and put up new ones, so you should always have enough new routes at or above your target grade.

 The concept for this Finals event is that each participant, no matter their ability, will be able to enjoy the experience of participating in a sport-climbing, finals event, in which they get one chance to get as high on the route as they can, while the crowd is cheering them on.

-Before the climbing commences at 7pm each person will select one of the seven routes to climb.
+Before the climbing commences at 6:30 pm each person will select one of the four routes to climb.
 During this preview time everyone can suss out which route is most suited to their style or interest.
 People arriving late will get to select their route when they arrive, likely with only a minimal preview so that they do not have an advantage by watching multiple people climb.

 Also, each climber will get a score that will contribute to their team scores.
 This will be scored based on their target rating (which we've been using to score throughout the league).
 For reference (and for team scoring) there will be specific marked holds on the route at the top of each section 5.10, 5.11, 5.12, Top.